Defining Digital Medicine

 The same individuals that practice traditional medicine: from pharmacists to physicians and nurses to health navigators.
 We also include medical researchers, from physician investigators to experts studying behavioral and population health.

 Critically, we recognize the expanded role of the patient in the practice of digital medicine.
-With digital tools providing opportunities to decentralize care outside of the hospital, clinic and lab, patients will have a much more active role in digital medicine.
-Using digital tools in research will also expand the role of the citizen scientist.
+With digital tools, including AI-driven platforms, decentralizing care outside of the hospital, clinic, and lab, patients will have a much more active role in managing their health.
+Using these tools in research will also expand the role of the citizen scientist, who can now leverage AI to contribute meaningfully to scientific discovery.

 Who are other stakeholders in digital medicine?